anzelpwj/git_PDLA2019/teaching_materials/exercises.md

 ## Exercise 4: Doing code review

+We'd like to add some code that plots a transfer function for our microphones, much like our force-voltage plots for the force sensors.
 We're going to create a PR for the branch `exercises/microphone_code` together.
 I will make the PR, we will do review in the tutorial.

 ## Exercise 5a: Creating an issue